The Spine Team was started in 2004 by Gordon and Annette Linscott to develop a patient centred approach to the treatment and management of back pain

 The Spine Team has a multi-disciplinary approach considering not just what happened when the pain occurred but also why you were vulnerable at that time and what you need to do about it.
 We put you in control; this is called the patient centred model.

-Musculo-skeletal disorders keep more people off work than anything else and Back Pain is the biggest group.
+Musculo-skeletal disorders keep more people off work than anything else, it is the most common reason to consult a GP, and Back Pain is the biggest group.

 The Spine Team approach focuses on those problems that either do not settle quickly or re-occur.
 To solve these problems the patient must understand their problem: What has gone wrong?
 How can it hurt so much?
 Why has it happened?

 There usually is a reason, possibly something exceptional that had been done earlier which on reflection you may realise, however it can be a build up of actions that are quite routine or indeed a lowering of tolerance to actions that normally would cause no problems.
-Some of these can still recover spontaneously but others do not.
+Some of these can still recover spontaneously but others do not, that is when we can help.

-Most Back Pain is ‘mechanical’, that is a failure in how the usual mechanisms work, with a very small percentage being serious due to anatomic change.
+Most Back Pain, around 98%, is ‘mechanical’, that is a failure in how the usual mechanisms work.
 However severe your pain it is still likely that you have mechanical pain rather than something sinister.
+In all these cases there will be no evidence of anatomic change that has occurred at the time of the onset of the pain and is causing the pain.

 Chiropractic has been described as the ‘ultimate model for alternative care’ as it combines a clear scientific and philosophical model with the recognition of the patient as an individual whose unique life has a significant effect on their well being, thus it is the patient who is treated not the ‘problem’.